efliks/dark-harmony/README.md

 1. How to play Dark Harmony?

-    Once in the intro screen, hit <space> to enter the game.
+    Once in the intro screen, hit \<SPACE\> to enter the game.
 Use keyboard arrows to control the position of the player.
-Use <ctrl> to fire the weapon at the alien ships.
-You can hit <space> at any time to pause the game.
+Use \<CTRL\> to fire the weapon at the alien ships.
+You can hit \<SPACE\> at any time to pause the game.
 Return to the game by pressing any of the arrow keys.
-Use <ESC> to exit the game.
+Use \<ESC\> to exit the game.

 2. What power-ups can be collected?

     The power-up system is super simple.
 After killing 20 alien ships, a power-up will pop up at a random position.
-Collect it by directing your ship towoards it.
+Collect it by flying your ship towoards it.
 A power-up upgrades the weapon and at the same time adds one "life".
 If you get hit by an alien ship, not only do you lose one "life", but your weapon is downgraded as well.